double-blind-reviewing/double-blind/README.md

 affiliations are not revealed for papers prior to the submission of initial paper reviews.

+* _Fully double-blind_ means that "double-blind to accept" is employed.
+That is,
-* _Double-blind to accept_ means full double-blind reviewing, that is, where author identities and affiliations are not revealed before the conclusion of the PC meeting, and only for accepted papers (including conditionally-accepted papers, pending modifications due to shepherding).
-In cases where the CFP does not explicitly state the use of double-blind to accept, this status has been verified personally with the program chair(s).
+author identities and affiliations are not revealed until the conclusion of the PC meeting, and only for accepted papers (including conditionally-accepted papers, pending modifications due to shepherding).
+In cases where the CFP does not explicitly state the use of double-blind to accept, this status has been verified directly with the program chair(s).

 | Conference | At least partially double-blind? | Double blind to accept? | CFP or similar |